AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 And the number of edges from calls are usually way more than within a function.
 This is a overlooked issue in most analysis.

+afl-clang-lto sometimes underperforms in this area, so check the result analysis!

 ## Upcoming Work

 1. Currently the LTO whitelist feature does not allow to not instrument main, start and init functions
 2. Handle object archives, e.g. libfoo.a
+3. Better resolving of previous basic block with no ID assigned (esp. callsites)

 details: see the TODO file